NBISweden/workshop-scRNAseq/precourse.md

 ##### <img border="0" src="https://www.svgrepo.com/show/4795/installation-symbol.svg" width="20" height="20"> Installations

-We have conda recipies for all R packages in one file and for the Scanpy tutorial in another.
+We have conda recipies for all R and Python packages in one [file](labs/environment_r.yml).
 If you have never worked with conda before, please read the [conda instructions](conda_instructions.md).

 OBS!
 Need to fix some paths in instruction.
 Also info on Docker?